-We like to apply nonadhearant gauze, simply because it is more comfortably for the patient.
+We like to apply non-adherent gauze, simply because it is more comfortable for the patient.
 The purpose of applying ointment is twofold.
-First it makes the patient more comfortable and second it requires washing of the wound to remove the old intment.
+First it makes the patient more comfortable and second it requires washing of the wound to remove the old pointment.
 Washing is the most important thing you can do in the treatment of a minor burn.

 Ace wraps are not necessary but they may increase comfort, especially for burns of the lower extremities.

 If you have a burned foot, you must walk on it.
 This is very important.
 If you don't walk, your foot will swell.
 The more it swells the more likely it is to get infected, the more likely it is going to hurt and it will take longer to heal.
-Do not use crutches, do not use a wheel chair.
+Do not use crutches or a wheel chair.
 It will hurt to walk, but in the long run it will hurt much more if you don't walk on these wounds.

 - Remove all devitalized tissue.

 - Apply an antibiotic ointment.

 - Leave the wound open or wrap lightly with gauze.

 - Repeat the cleansing process and application of ointment once daily.

 - Do not soak the wound in ice water.